sgeigers/SimplePhidgets/resources/README.md

 Opens a current input channel as secondary I/O. This is mostly used in some motor driver boards, for sensing motor current.

 ### motorPositionController
 This allows position control for DC brushed and brushless motors (using relevant VINT controller boards) with the help of an encoder or some other position sensor.
-This mode implements a PID closed loop control. see the [API documentation](https://www.phidgets.com/?view=api&lang=Java&api=MotorPositionController) for more explanations
+This mode implements a PID closed loop control. see the [API documentation](https://www.phidgets.com/?view=api&lang=Java&api=MotorPositionController)for more explanations

+### LCD
+Older LCD controllers are integrated with interfaceKit boards.
+These board's "main" operation is the LCD, but For lowering risk of confusion, opening the LCD as a secondary I/O is supported.

 ## Using ports as digital or analog inputs
 Sometimes you need to use a hub port or an interfaceKit connector directly.
 This is needed in these cases: